pkumar0508/ENGR0712/README.md

 for modeling phase separation of oil, water and soap
 - [Conway's Game of Life](http://en.wikipedia.org/wiki/Conway%27s_Game_of_Life)

-Implementations are given in Java 4 (predominant Java version at the time).
+Implementations are given in Java applets.

-The Java applet versions seem to be broken currently, but expect those to be fixed in the near future.
+Java applets do not work when embedded in a browser, as they did years ago (see [link](https://weblogs.java.net/blog/cayhorstmann/archive/2014/01/16/still-using-applets-sign-them-or-else)).
+They do work when run with [`appletviewer`](http://docs.oracle.com/javase/8/docs/technotes/tools/windows/appletviewer.html).
+So you can run a particular demonstration by going:

+    appletviewer Lab<#>/TestApplet.htm

+These demonstrations should see a reimplementation in Javascript for easier viewing.